See MapTrack in action

 Storage rooms overcrowded or poorly labelled

-Summary: Frequent movement increases the chance of loss unless assets are tracked digitally.
+Summary: Frequent movement increases the chance of loss unless assets are tracked digitally, ensuring accountability during transfers.

 Why Inventories Fail